ofmcdonald/rnaseq-preprocessing-pipeline/README.md

 ## STAR reference index

-The STAR genome index is generated automatically:
+The STAR genome index is generated automatically on first run using the reference FASTA and GTF specified in `config.yaml`.

 ```
 reference/star_index/